 Imagine using a spoon to dig a canal, you could probably do it, but it would take ages.
-Right tool for the right job.
+The right tool for the right job.
 That’s more relevant today than ever.

 The right tool can save you several hours of work and give you an unfair advantage over your competitors.
 We’ve compiled a list of the best content marketing tools, so you don’t have to spend hours researching the hundreds of options available in the market.
 Make sure to read my post about content optimization tools discussing Marketmuse vs. Frase vs. Surfer SEO.